abertelrud/swift-evolution/proposals/NNNN-swiftpm-extensible-build-tools.md

 /// Provides information about the target being built, as well as contextual
 /// information such as the paths of the directories to which commands should
 /// be configured to write their outputs.
 This information should be used when
-/// part of generating the commands to be run during the build. let targetBuildContext: TargetBuildContext
+/// generating the commands to be run during the build. let targetBuildContext: TargetBuildContext

 /// Constructs commands to run during the build, including full command lines.
 /// All paths should be based on the ones passed to the extension in the target
 /// build context.
-let commandConstructor: CommandConstructor
+let commandConstructor: BuildCommandConstructor

 /// Emits errors, warnings, and remarks to be shown as a result of running the
 /// extension.